gr0uch/s2/README.md

   [unmount]: async function(node) {
     // Animations can be implemented here while waiting to remove the node. await new Promise(resolve => setTimeout(resolve, 1000));
   },
+  [move]: async function(node) {
+    // Move is called when an object's index in an array changes.
+This is
+    // useful for implementing FLIP animations.
+  },
 }
 ```